-One of the many popular mythical creatures of Japan’s legends, the Japanese Fox is a well-loved tattoo icon.
-Be it with a single tail or nine, the Kitsune is often cloaked in an air of mystery.
-This mystical fox-spirit appears as a yōkai (an umbrella term for supernatural creatures and demons) in Japanese lore, and also as a celestial being worshiped at Shinto shrines.
+One of the many popular mythical creatures in Japan’s legends, the Japanese fox is a well-loved tattoo icon.
+Be it with a single tail or nine, the kitsune is often cloaked in an air of mystery.
+This mystical fox-spirit appears as a yōkai (an umbrella term for supernatural creatures and demons) in Japanese lore, and also as a celestial being worshipped at Shinto shrines.

 So wait—is the fox spirit actually good or bad?
-Let’s explore the many different kinds you can incorporate into your fox tattoo.
+Let’s explore the many different kinds of kitsune you can incorporate into your fox tattoo.

 Is the Kitsune Good or Evil?

 Chinese and Japanese mythology are very often closely related and entwined.
 You will see that a lot of the folklore surrounding kitsune have their beginnings in ancient China, with their stories trickling down to Japan and Korea.

-Tales of tradition has it that the kitsune can be categorized as either good or bad; Zenko (善狐 = good foxes) and Yako (野狐 = wild foxes; inherently and non-inherently bad), both of which are highly intelligent animal spirits.
+Tales of tradition have it that the kitsune can be categorized as either good or bad; Zenko (善狐 = good foxes) and Yako (野狐 = wild foxes; inherently and non-inherently bad), both of which are highly intelligent animal spirits.

 Zenko: Good Kitsune

 Zenko kitsune are good-natured creatures, often closely linked to Inari Okami, the God of Harvest.

 “Good” foxes can also be protective defenders, or work hand in hand with humans when respect goes both ways.
 Stories tell of zenko foxes who would help safeguard households and their properties (such as farms or stalls) and other valuables.
-Some were even said to have came to the aid of innocent humans harassed by evil foxes.
+Some were even said to have come to the aid of innocent humans harassed by evil foxes.

 Yako: Bad Kitsune